 Principal Investigators: John Gamon, Ran Wang, Hamed Gholizadeh, Jeannine Cavender-Bares, Christopher J. Helzer

-The Airborne Hyperspectral Reflectance image mosaics were acquired over the Long-Term Ecological Research (LTER) site at Cedar Creek Ecosystem Science Reserve (CCESR), Minnesota, Tallgrass Prairie Preserve Oklahoma, and Wood River Nebraska.
-This fine resolution mosaic can be used to better understand the optical diversity-biodiversity relationship and to investigate the spatial sensitivity of the optical diversity-biodiversity relationship at local scales.
+Airborne Hyperspectral Reflectance datasets were acquired over various plots and sites: Cedar Creek Ecosystem Science Reserve (CCESR), Minnesota; Tallgrass Prairie Preserve, Oklahoma; Wood River, Nebraska; and Indian Cave State Park, Nebraska.
+These fine resolution mosaics can be used to better understand the optical diversity-biodiversity relationship and to investigate the spatial sensitivity of the optical diversity-biodiversity relationship at local scales.

 Principal Investigator: Glynn Hulley, Jet Propulsion Laboratory (JPL)

 Using data from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) on NASA's Terra spacecraft, NASA/JPL derived the most detailed global emissivity map of the Earth, termed the ASTER Global Emissivity Database (GED).

 Principal Investigator: Prasad Thenkabail, Itiya P. Aneece, Isabella Mariotto

 The Global Hyperspectral Imaging Spectral-library of Agricultural crops (GHISA) is a comprehensive hyperspectral library of the world’s major agricultural crops (e.g., wheat, rice, barley, corn, soybeans, cotton, sugarcane, potatoes, chickpeas, lentils, and pigeon peas).
 Hyperspectral data for GHISA were acquired from spaceborne, airborne, and ground-based platforms.

 Principal Investigator: Bruce Cook